 Five Points is a tiny town located in the state of Alabama.
 With a population of 117 people and just one neighborhood, Five Points is the 398th largest community in Alabama.

-Five Points is a blue-collar town, with 50.00% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Five Points, you'll notice that it is more blue-collar than most other communities in America.
+50.00% of Five Points’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Five Points is a town of production and manufacturing workers, sales and office workers, and construction workers and builders.
 There are especially a lot of people living in Five Points who work in sales jobs (21.43%), management occupations (10.71%), and teaching (7.14%).

-The rate of college-level education in Five Points is quite a bit lower than the national average among all cities of 21.84%: just 10.31% of people here over 25 have a bachelor's degree or an advanced degree.
+The percentage of people in Five Points with college degrees is quite a bit lower than the national average for cities and towns of 21.84%: just 10.31% of people over 25 have a bachelor's degree or advanced degree.

 Five Points is an extremely ethnically-diverse town.
 The people who call Five Points home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Five Points residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Five Points include English, Irish, German, Scottish, and Italian.